StevenClontz/checkit/README.md

 [Jean-Sébastien](https://twitter.com/JeanSebTurcotte/status/1290691807718903808)
-pointed out, "CheckIt" emphasizes the purpose of the platform: to *check* student understanding, while also reflecting the use of checkmarks in many objective-based grading systems.
+pointed out, "CheckIt" emphasizes the purpose of the platform: to *check* student understanding, while also reflecting the use of checkmarks in many outcomes-based grading systems.

+An important note: CheckIt aims to provide instructors a tool to efficiently check students' understanding directly by quickly providing randomly-generated exercises that typically ask for full explanations rather than just typing in a "final answer";
+there is no automatic grading of these exercises.